chinedufn/landon/guide/src/introduction.md

 let armatures = blender_armature::parse_armatures_from_blender_stdout(&blender_stdout);
 ```

+`landon` can export data that most other exporters typically don't, such as [custom mesh properties][custom-properties]
+and pose markers.

 ## Goals

 - Make it as easy as possible to take something from Blender and render it in your application without straying from the raw Blender data